-If a contract with a vendor is for less than \$30,000 ("Contract 1"), but a department or agency seeks to use that same vendor again within the same budgetary year for a different contract ("Contract 2"), and Contract 1 and Contract 2 will cumulatively exceed the \$30,000 threshold, then the Purchasing Agent shall first determine whether the two contracts are independent from another and not being used with the intent to evade the County's bidding requirements.
-The determination shall be made in writing and kept in the contract file.

-- (2) \$35,000: For data processing equipment (computers), software, or services and telecommunications and inter-connect equipment, software, and services above \$35,000. - (3) For Professional Services Contracts, refer to § 33.050.
+- (1) \$30,000: For purchases of goods, services, and construction in excess of \$30,000 or for multiple purchases of the same item that will cumulatively exceed \$30,000 or for purchases with a single vendor within a fiscal year are likely to exceed \$30,000. - If a contract with a vendor is for less than \$30,000 ("Contract 1"), but a department or agency seeks to use that same vendor again within the same budgetary year for a different contract ("Contract 2"), and Contract 1 and Contract 2 will cumulatively exceed the \$30,000 threshold, then the Purchasing Agent shall first determine whether the two contracts are independent from another and not being used with the intent to evade the County's bidding requirements.
+The determination shall be made in writing and kept in the contract file. - (2) \$35,000: For data processing equipment (computers), software, or services and telecommunications and inter-connect equipment, software, and services contracts in excess of \$35,000. - (3) For Professional Services Contracts, refer to § 33.050.